Equation-Free Coarse Control of Distributed Parameter Systems via Local Neural Operators: INTRODUCTION

 Modelling and, importantly controlling, high-dimensional, multiscale complex systems remains a major challenge across engineering and science~\cite{kevrekidis2003equation, karniadakis2021physics, fabiani2024task}.
 Many such systems are governed by complex interactions among large numbers of agents or particles, often leading to emergent behavior that is difficult to predict and regulate, including catastrophic shifts or major irreversible changes in dominant mesoscopic or macroscopic spatio-temporal patterns~\cite{scheffer2003catastrophic}.
 These systems frequently exhibit multistability, with multiple possible steady-states -- some stable, others unstable -- among which certain states may be desirable to reach or maintain through control interventions~\cite{armaou2004time, patsatzis2023data, alvarez2023discrete}.

-The control of high-dimensional DPS remains especially challenging when explicit coarse-grained equations are unavailable.
+The control of high-dimensional distributed parameter systems (DPS) remains especially challenging when explicit coarse-grained equations are unavailable.
 In such cases, classical control design tools cannot be directly applied, as they typically rely on low-dimensional state-space or PDE-based representations~\cite{christofides2002nonlinear, shvartsman1998low}.
-This lack of tractable models hinders the systematic design of observers, stabilizing controllers, and feedback laws.
-Developing frameworks that bypass or replace explicit macroscopic models is therefore essential for enabling principled, data-driven control in these settings.
-One of such frameworks is the \emph{Equation-Free} (EF) approach~\cite{kevrekidis2003equation, kevrekidis2004equation, erban2007variable}, introduced in the early 2000s.
-It provides a systematic way to connect microscopic or high-fidelity simulations with system-level tasks for emergent macroscopic dynamics, while avoiding the explicit derivation of closed-form surrogate equations -- hence the term equation-free, in analogy to matrix-free linear algebra methods.
-Assuming access to microscopic simulators (such as Monte Carlo, Lattice–Boltzmann, or Molecular Dynamics), and under suitable process conditions, EF constructs coarse timesteppers to evolve macroscopic observables directly.
-These timesteppers can then be embedded in computational superstructures for tasks such as stability and bifurcation analysis, as well as for control design, relying on well-established numerical methods including contraction mappings (e.g., the Recursive Projection Method), matrix-free Krylov solvers (e.g., Conjugate Gradient (CG); Generalized Minimal Residual (GMRES)), and eigensolvers such as Arnoldi algorithm~\cite{kelley1995iterative, saad2011numerical}.
+This motivates frameworks that bypass macroscopic models for enabling principled, data-driven control.
+One of such frameworks is the \emph{Equation-Free} (EF) approach~\cite{kevrekidis2003equation, kevrekidis2004equation, erban2007variable}.
+Assuming access to microscopic simulators (such as Agent-Based models or Molecular Dynamics), and under suitable process conditions, EF constructs coarse timesteppers to evolve macroscopic observables directly.
+These timesteppers can then be embedded in computational superstructures for tasks such as stability and bifurcation analysis, as well as for control design, relying on well-established numerical methods including matrix-free Krylov solvers (e.g., Generalized Minimal Residual (GMRES)), and eigensolvers such as the Arnoldi algorithm~\cite{kelley1995iterative, saad2011numerical}.

-However, a limitation of the classical EF framework is that its surrogates are constructed \emph{on demand}, requiring repeated calls to the underlying microscopic simulator.
-This repeated use can be computationally prohibitive, and in many applications the microscopic simulator may not even be available, leaving observational data as the only viable resource.
-This shifts the focus toward learning surrogate operators \emph{directly from measurements}, often under partial-information or sparse-data regimes.
+However, a limitation of the classical EF framework is that its surrogates are constructed \emph{on demand}, requiring repeated calls to the underlying microscopic simulator, which might be computationally prohibitive.
+Besides, in many applications the microscopic simulator may not even be available, leaving observational data as the only viable resource.

+In this context, a longstanding goal is to learn effective models or reconstructing operators that describe the system’s evolution, often under partial-information or sparse-data regimes.